Mirboo Farm is set in the beautiful Strzelecki Ranges, in South Gippsland, Victoria.

 We started planting garlic in 2011, and our journey of learning continues.
 We now plant around 40,000 cloves and have close collaborations with neighboring growers and onion and potato farmers.

-Mirboo Farm Garlic may be purchased online, at Foster Farmers’ Market, by phone or at the Farm Gate in Mirboo Road, Mirboo 3871.
+Mirboo Farm Garlic may be purchased online, by phone or at the Farm Gate in Mirboo Road, Mirboo 3871.
+We can also deliver to the Melbourne CBD.

 Life moves at a relaxed pace in Mirboo.
-In our short time in the region, we have come to know many wise and generous farmers, who have shared their ideas, their time and their resources to help us establish our garlic farm.
+Over the past ten years, we have come to know many wise and generous farmers, who have shared their ideas, their time and their resources to help us establish our garlic farm.